A Survey of Graph Unlearning: Introduction

-In the past few years, significant efforts have been made in the design of effective graph unlearning strategies, indicating a growing awareness of the significance of addressing data privacy and individual rights in the domain of GML \cite{cheng2023gnndelete,chaudhuri2011differentially,bettini2018privacy}.
-These works have yielded optimistic advancements, demonstrating the researchers' and practitioners' commitment to tackling the complexities of graph unlearning.
-Despite these advancements, it is essential to recognize that the discipline is still relatively young and continues to evolve rapidly.
-As graph unlearning encounters the unique obstacles posed by interconnected networks, continued effort and creative solutions are required to overcome these obstacles.
 In light of the rapidly changing landscape of graph unlearning and the urgent need to resolve data privacy concerns in interconnected networks, we present this comprehensive survey as a crucial step in gaining a better understanding of the field.
 This survey seeks to summarize, analyze, and classify existing graph unlearning techniques, shedding light on their merits, limitations, and practical implications.
 Specifically, we collected papers by first gathering influential works and related surveys as seeds.
 From these, we expanded our survey by including more recent works that refer to those foundational papers.
 By collecting and analyzing these strategies, we hope to provide researchers and practitioners with a clear map for navigating this new domain.
 In addition, we envision this survey as a catalyst for future progress, outlining potential research and development avenues that will influence the future of graph unlearning.
 We offer the following contributions.

-\begin{itemize} \item We propose a comprehensive taxonomy that categorizes graph unlearning approaches into two distinct groups: exact unlearning, and approximate unlearning, each exhibiting unique characteristics and diverse applications. \item We explore potential applications of graph unlearning across various fields and delve into intricate details for each case. \item We provide a summary of existing open source models and data to help practitioners and inspired researchers. \item Lastly, we emphasize multiple open research directions that demand further investigation, driving the pursuit of novel frontiers in this captivating domain. \end{itemize}
+\begin{itemize} \item We propose a comprehensive taxonomy that categorizes graph unlearning approaches into two distinct groups: exact unlearning, and approximate unlearning, each exhibiting unique characteristics and diverse applications. \item We explore potential applications of graph unlearning across various fields, and delve into intricate details of their current development. \item We emphasize multiple open research directions that demand further investigation, driving the pursuit of novel frontiers in this captivating domain. \end{itemize}